Grow These 9 Vegetables In Hanging Pots

 4. Cucumbers

-Cucumbers are great for hanging pots because they can just trail down over the edge of the pot.
+Cucumbers are a good choice for hanging pots because the long vines can just trail down over the edge of the pot.
 Or, you can train them to climb up and around the hanging chains.
 Just remember to support any large developing fruit so their weight doesn’t break the stems.
+You might also be interested in how to grow tasty burpless cucumbers in your garden.

 5. Lettuce

-Lettuce is another favorite for hanging pots especially if you go the loose leaf variety.
+Lettuce is another great option for growing in hanging pots especially if you go with the loose-leaf variety.
 Hang these close to your kitchen so that you can harvest a few leaves whenever you need them.

-Like lettuce, spinach is ideal to grow in hanging pots near your kitchen.
+Like lettuce, leafy greens like spinach and Swiss chard are ideal to grow in hanging pots near your kitchen.
 You can then harvest a few leaves for dinner whenever you feel like it.
+These are also perfect for growing in cooler temperatures as they don’t need full sun to grow well and spinach, especially, doesn’t need a lot of space to grow successfully.

 7. Dwarf Beans

-Dwarf beans grow on little bushes, so you can easily have some of these in a hanging pot.
+Dwarf varieties of beans grow on small bushes, so you can easily have some of these in a hanging pot.
 Remember, the more you pick them, the more they’ll produce.
-And who doesn’t like freshly pick crisp green beans?
+And who doesn’t like freshly picked crisp green beans?

 8. Snow Peas

-Snow peas and sugar snap peas are one of my favorite crops because they just keep producing.
-They’re ideal for hanging pots because they can happily trail down over the edges of the pot.
+Snow peas and sugar snap peas are one of my favorite vegetable plants because they just keep producing.
+They’re a good candidate for hanging pots because they can happily trail down over the edges of the pot.

 This also keeps them off the ground which may be good for avoiding that dreaded powdery mildew.